GluuFederation/gluu-gateway/gluu_flask_demo/README.md

 ![Claim Gathering URL](img/claim_gathering_url.png)

-Click the link, you will be asked Country, enter `US`, then for City enter `NY`.
-You will be rederected to resourse server, and will see:
+Click the link and enter `US` for Country and `NY` for City.
+You will be redirected to the resource server, and will see:

 ![Claim Gathering](img/claim_gathering_result.png)